DavidBThomp/David-Thompson-CIS106/README.md

 ## Assignment 4

 Assignment 4 functioned more as an extension of what I had to learn on assignment 3.
 I got a much better grasp on how to add variables into the string outputs to make the outputs seem more personal.
 I learned that navigating programs to keep them as simple as possible is important.
 For assignment 3 I tried to limit the user input to only numbers, but because of NaN it wouldn't allow for anything but integer and floats to be entered anyway!
 This means that if I use any variables in arithmetic, I don't necessarily have to worry about users inputting anything other than numbers.
 I will look more into how to only allow number inputs though.

+## Assignment 5

+This assignment was espically difficult for me, even though it isn't completed on the first day.
+The JavaScript as I can tell is barely not working, but the flowgorithm does.
+I got help from Hasfsa Hussaini and will likely need help again on day 2.
+I don't think I'm making a connection on how parameters, functions, and variables interact with eachother.
+I feel like I slightly understand the concepts but don't know how to place what where.
+(Cont on day 2)